 “What’s this?” the woman asked with a weary sigh.
 “Word that the fuel shortage is over, I hope?”

 “No, not at all!”
 Parama said, smiling.
 “A messenger just came by.
 She had a letter from the monastery in Samma Valley.
-I already looked at it.
 They’re asking if we know any translators who can read or write…any of these languages.”
 He pointed to the page while the assistant glanced over it with a displeased look.
-“I don’t even know what half of these are.
-Do you, Assistant Finn?”

 The assistant dropped the letter onto her stack of paperwork.
 “It’s not your place to be speculating about the sacred work of the priestesses,” she chided him.